 The critical importance of cultural alignment is a centerpiece of my process, a philosophy that I have shared in my writings and presentations over the past two and a half decades.
 An in-depth discussion of company culture is included to ensure the right fit, both professionally and personally.

 Identify potential candidates and recruitment sources.
 Develop an initial list of companies to target, a list that will be continuously optimized during the search process.

 Candidate Recruiting and Presentation

 Contact, evaluate and qualify potential candidates through our extensive cross-referenced network with compelling messages to stimulate interest, particularly among those who are not in a job search.
 Re-calibrate/fine-tune search if necessary based on initial findings.
-Ideally, present 3-5 qualified and highly motivated candidates for first-round interviews.
+Present 3-5 qualified and highly motivated candidates for first-round interviews.
 Typically, we’ll have the first resume on your desk within two weeks.
 You’ll receive search updates no less than once per week.
 Key differentiator: We do not delegate the all-important tasks of recruiting, interviewing and negotiating to research associates or junior staffers.
-Jerry Bernhart personally makes each and every contact throughout the entire recruiting process, peforming rigorous screening to locate, evaluate and help you attract and hire top performers.
+Jerry Bernhart personally makes each and every contact throughout the entire recruiting process, performing rigorous screening to locate, evaluate and help you attract and hire top performers.
 His very high recognition quotient in digital and multichannel marketing gives your search enormous credibility.

 You will receive weekly updates on all screened candidates.